This article does not constitute tax or financial advice. Please consult a tax and/or financial advisor regarding your specific situation.

 There are different types of reverse mortgages, but the most common one is a Home Equity Conversion Mortgage (HECM).
 The Federal Housing Administration (FHA) — under the U.S. Department of Housing and Urban Development (HUD) — insures this loan.

-Reverse mortgages can be a way to supplement retirement income with additional cash payments and even delay making withdrawals from your retirement investment accounts.
+Reverse mortgages can be a way to supplement retirement cash flow with additional cash payments and even delay making withdrawals from your retirement investment accounts.
 You can use reverse mortgage funds however you choose.
 This may include to renovating your home, covering healthcare costs, travelling, or simply giving yourself a more comfortable buffer for lifestyle expenses each month.

 What if I want my kids to inherit my house?